oyousaf/oyousaf/README.md

 These projects reflect my ability to liaise with clients, interpret briefs, and deliver polished solutions that align with both functional and branding requirements.

-I’m currently seeking my **first professional role in web development**, where I can contribute to a team environment, expand my technical expertise, and continue creating user-focused digital experiences.
+I’m currently seeking a exciting but challenging role within the sphere of web developement be it frontend or backend, where I can contribute to a team environment, expand my technical expertise, and continue creating user-focused digital experiences.

 ---